Keeping emergency fund cash on hand is good — but maximizing return is still important. So, how much should you have in an emergency fund?

 Resist the urge to over-save for emergencies.
 Specifically identifying a rational amount of emergency savings is important because holding too much cash has drawbacks.
 If you have cash unnecessarily tied up in emergency savings, you may be undermining your long-term goals, such as a retirement funding.
 It’s a balancing act.

 How much you have saved in an emergency fund will depend on your unique situation, but ensuring that you have a good safety net in place to cover unexpected expenses is a major pillar of any successful financial plan.
-Keeping your emergency funds in a high interest bank account is generally the best place to park your emergency savings to ensure that your cash is still working for you while remaining easily accessible.
+A safe, liquid account is generally the best place to park your emergency savings to ensure that your cash is still working for you while remaining easily accessible.